acntech/gh-pipelines-demo/README.md

 6. **Set GitHub secrets:**
     - `SSH_KEY`: Private SSH key for the `ubuntu` user (copy from the setup script output)
-    - `UAT`: User Access Token for the GitHub repository (to trigger the workflows via tags)
+    - `UAT`: User Access Token for the GitHub repository (to trigger workflows with tag push from other workflows)

 ## Usage

 - **Trigger the workflows:**

   - Push to `main` to trigger the build (CI) workflow
-  - The deployment (CD) workflow is triggered automatically after a successful build - will deploy to the DEV environment
+  - The deployment (CD) workflow is triggered automatically after a successful build - will deploy, pending tests, the built version to the DEV environment
-  - If all tests succeed for the any environment (DEV/QA), a success tag will trigger a promotion to the next environment (DEV -> QA, QA -> PROD).
+  - If all tests succeed for any environment (DEV/QA), a success tag will trigger a promotion to the next environment (DEV -> QA, QA -> PROD).
-  - Note that the deployment script will prevent a version from being promoted to a higher environment if it has not been deployed to a lower environment first and all tests have passed in that enviroment.
+  - Note that the deployment script will prevent a version from being promoted to a higher environment if it has not been deployed to a lower environment first and all tests have passed in that environment.

 ## GitHub Actions Workflows